 On Sunday, we went to Judd’s Hill Winery, we did the Bottling Bootcamp, and we created our own blend of wine that we are going to serve at our wedding rehearsal dinner to our family and friends.
 It was such a personalized and fun experience.
 We worked with four types of wine straight from the barrel, and tweaked the percentages of each wine until we created the wine that we decided was perfect for us.
 After we decided our percentages, we bottled 16 bottles by syphoning the wine from the barrels, mixing it, and then using different machines to bottle the wine, seal the wine with a cork, seal the wine with a sticker, and add our own personalized labels to the bottles.
 I would highly recommend this experience.

-We stayed the night in Sacramento, and explored the city a little.
+On our final night, we spent the night in Sacramento and explored the city a little.

 California State Capitol

 We visited the California State Capitol building, and it was so beautiful.
 I loved how they had palm trees and redwoods in front of the building; very perfect to represent all of California.
 Around the Capitol building were other beautiful court buildings and government buildings.
 It was fun to walk around and see the area where so many important decisions for the state are made.

 We also visited Old Sacramento, which seemed like it did not belong in this Century.
 The buildings were raised on stilts because of the historic flooding that occurs along the river, and everything had old store fronts.
 There were also horse and carriage rides.
 It reminded me a lot of New Orleans in Louisiana.